sugiggs/bwtemplate/README.md

 ### bwtemplate

 This repository contains the necessary instructions to set up and configure `bwtemplate` for the Bitwarden Password Manager.
+### Customizing Email Templates

+Currently, the customization options are limited to the invitation email and welcome email.
+To modify the content of these emails, follow the steps below:

+1. Locate the `invitation.html` and `welcome.html` files.
+2. Edit these files to customize the HTML content of the outgoing emails.
+3. Save your changes.

+The modified `invitation.html` and `welcome.html` files will be used as the new email templates, replacing the default content in the outgoing emails.

 #### Directory Setup